Murder & Manslaughter

 Murder & Manslaughter: The First Steps of Legal Defense

 Successful representation in a murder case starts with a thorough investigation of the charges and the client’s background.
 This process involves obtaining all possible evidence about the murder including any possible alibis, defenses and other issues to raise reasonable doubt about the charges.
-At Perlmutter & McGuinness P.C., we spend literally hundreds of hours reviewing the evidence, analyzing it, and working to develop successful theory of defense.
+At Law Offices of Daniel A. McGuinness, PC, we spend literally hundreds of hours reviewing the evidence, analyzing it, and working to develop successful theory of defense.
 This work is painstaking because it must be absolutely thorough, taking into account every possible scenario and contingency.
 People often describe a trial as a chess match.
 We like to think about it as a chess game too, but one where all the pieces are moving simultaneously.

 The investigation starts with the crime scene and works backwards and forwards from that point.
 We thoroughly investigate every possible aspect of the crime scene: the presence and absence of DNA evidence, eyewitnesses, physical layout, surveillance footage, phone records, cell site tower records, scene reconstruction, etc. We then move backward to understand the victim and the accused to determine their connection as well as the possibility that the crime was committed by someone else.
 This part of the investigation requires a thorough understanding of the people and circumstances surrounding the events.
 The moving forward aspect of the investigation is the learn about how the police and prosecutors are putting together the case.
 Often law enforcement will work with cooperating witnesses who are the true perpetrators of the crimes.
 Prosecutors and police often become blinded by tunnel vision and overlook the fact that they have struck a deal with the person or people who are really responsible for committing a murder, and are seeking to falsely implicate someone else to save their own hides.